 Alsace, 1945

-In autumn 1944 and winter 1945, Pierre followed the French 1st Army, which liberated among other places Alsace and the area surrounding Belfort, in the East of France near the German border.
-He documented especially the "Colmar pocket" battle, one of the bloodiest weeks of the Liberation, where he was wounded.
+In autumn 1944 and winter 1945, Pierre followed the First French Army, which fought particularly hard in the liberation of Alsace.
+He documented the "Colmar pocket" battle, one of the bloodiest weeks of the Liberation, where he was wounded.

 1. Saint-Dié-des-Vosges